 We are vendors to Texas Workforce Commission(TWC), Department of Aging and Rehabilitative Services (DARS) and The GI Bill for Veterans.

-In order to be accepted into the phlebotomy Technician Program, applicants
+In order to be accepted into the Phlebotomy Technician Program applicants must:

 a.
 Be at least 18 years of age

 c.
-Must furnish two photo identifications and a social security card.
+Must furnish a photo identification (driver's license) and a social security card.

 d.
 Must pass a criminal background check.